The Lede

 Moore County

 One of the oldest equestrian communities in the Southeast, with a deep heritage in polo, fox hunting, and eventing.
 The Sandhills region offers sandy, well-drained soil ideal for horse properties.
-World-class golf courses complement the equestrian lifestyle, and the area has established private schools and a strong sense of community.
-Southern Pines hosts regular horse shows and has a vibrant downtown.
+World-class golf courses complement the equestrian lifestyle, and the area has established private schools.

 Schools

 Union County (Charlotte metro) and Polk County (Tryon area) both rank among the top school systems in the state.
-Private school options include Providence Day, Charlotte Latin, and Charlotte Country Day in the metro, with several smaller academies near Tryon and Southern Pines.
+Private school options include Providence Day, Charlotte Latin, and Charlotte Country Day in the metro.

 Healthcare

 Atrium Health and Novant Health operate major hospital systems across the Charlotte metro with trauma centers, specialty care, and urgent care clinics.
-Regional hospitals in Rutherfordton and Spartanburg serve the Tryon area.
+Regional hospitals serve the Tryon area.
 FirstHealth Moore Regional serves the Sandhills.

 Airports

-Charlotte Douglas International (CLT) is a major American Airlines hub with direct flights to most US cities and many international destinations.
+Charlotte Douglas International (CLT) is a major American Airlines hub with direct flights to most US cities.
 Greenville-Spartanburg (GSP) serves the upstate and Tryon corridor.
 Raleigh-Durham (RDU) is convenient for Moore County.

 Internet & Cell Service

 Rural broadband has improved significantly with fiber expansion from AT&T and Spectrum reaching many horse farm areas.
 Starlink is a reliable option for remote properties.
-Cell service is generally strong on major carriers, though some mountain valleys may have gaps.
+Cell service is generally strong on major carriers.

 New residents have 60 days to transfer their driver's license and vehicle registration to North Carolina.
 NC requires annual vehicle inspections and property tax on vehicles.
-Trailers over 4,000 pounds require separate registration and plates.
+Trailers over 4,000 lbs require separate registration.

 Horse Transport Tips

 Plan for 1 to 2 days of travel from the Northeast or Midwest.
-Use a licensed commercial hauler or break the trip into 8-hour driving segments with overnight layovers at equine-friendly stops.
-Ship health certificates are required within 30 days of interstate transport.
-Quarantine new arrivals for 14 to 21 days.
+Use a licensed commercial hauler or break the trip into 8-hour driving segments.
+Health certificates required within 30 days of interstate transport.
+Quarantine new arrivals 14-21 days.

 | Category | NC | NJ | CT | FL |